 OSP, DCSO, Roseburg FD and Bay Cities Ambulance assisted with this incident.

-During June through August the Roseburg Police Department will have some extra patrols out working traffic enforcement, with a specific focus on safety belt use, distracted driving and speeding.
+During July through September the Roseburg Police Department will have some extra patrols out working traffic enforcement, with a specific focus on safety belt use, distracted driving and speeding.
 These focused patrols are made available due to grants received from Oregon Impact and the Oregon Department of Transportation.